 - A special coupon or discount code

 Take a look at an example email automated to send after a social contest.
 After a user enters they are automatically sent a link to download a free ebook.

 Providing contest participants with useful related content via email is a great way of nurturing them further down your marketing funnel.

-There are a lot of components that make up a successful contest.
-Each plays it's own unique role, but combined they can help to create a successful contest.
+There are a lot of components that make up a successful competition.
+Each plays it’s own unique role, but combined they can help to create a successful contest.

 Those components are:

 - The design and usability of the contest page